GitFlaviobc/GNL/README.md

 <a name="intro"/> <h2> Intro </h2> </a>
 - This was my second project at école 42.
-- It is an introduction to the concepts File descriptors, Static Variables.
+- It is an introduction to the concepts File descriptors, Static Variables and read() function.
 - It is also the first project where I had to create a structure for my code.
 - I used tests created by other people to guide me, find errors and leaks.
 - The "_bonus" files have the same code of the files without "_bonus", the suffix is added to get the bonus evaluation.